 Did you know?
-152 different species of birds have been sited at the Gardens!
+152 different species of birds have been sighted at the Gardens!
 Check them out here.

 Great news!
 The lake is 100% full and all the plants are thriving.
-Many of them are flowering now, and there will be many more in the Spring.
+Many of them are flowering now!

 Situated on the Western edge of the modern, prosperous town of Goondiwindi, the Gardens play host to local residents and the many visitors passing through the town.
-Leisure with a touch of education is the theme.
+Communing with nature, leisure activities, and a touch of education are the themes.
 An outdoor stage is used for performances like Opera in the Gardens and celebrations like weddings and christenings.
 Walking paths give access to all parts, and dogs can be let off the leash!
 Special plantings like the Eremophila collection, saltbush collection, wheel of native grasses, and the Aboriginal food and medicine plant collection are featured.

 Acquisitions of public art are always being sought.
-A leaf sculped from sandstone by Jonathan Crowther is a feature, and a large floral sculpture in steel by Angus Wilson is soon to be installed.
+A leaf sculped from sandstone by Jonathan Crowther is a feature, and a large floral sculpture in steel by Angus Wilson has just been installed.

 Around the central lake and island, plants native to the Upper Darling Basin are displayed in communities as they occur in nature.
 Dominant species include Eucalypt, Acacia, Eremophila, Melaleuca, Callistemon, Dodonea and Casuarina.
 Many other species with smaller numbers are displayed, including endangered and restricted species such as Eucalyptus argophloia (Chinchilla white gum) and Cadellia pentastylus (ooline).
 There is rich biodiversity in a small area.
 To see the same plants in natural settings, hundreds or even thousands of kilometres of travel would be required.